Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Global coupled MHD and electron transport equations

 \section{Global coupled MHD and electron transport equations}

 The transport equations presented in Sec.~\ref{overview} provide a suitable framework when combined with an MHD description to describe the large-scale dynamics of the ICM system.
 However, for simplicity the equations were discussed in the context of a unidirectional temperature gradient with whistler waves propagating in a single direction down the gradient.
 In a real system the temperature will develop complex structure that will produce whistlers propagating in both directions with respect to the magnetic field.
 Thus, a set of equations that can be used to describe the full dynamics of a system with an arbitrary temperature structure must include bi-directional whistler waves and their interaction with the ambient temperature gradient.
-We therefore generalize the equations presented in Sec.~\ref{overview} to describe whistlers propagating in both directions with respect to the local magnetic field.
+We therefore generalize the equations presented in Sec.~\ref{overview} to describe whistlers propagating in both directions with respect to the local magnetic field in three-dimensional space.
 The generalization is straightforward except for the addition of a cross term arising from $C_1(f_1)$ in Eq.~(\ref{equation:f2}).
 The cross term describes electron heating associated with the interaction of counter-streaming whistler waves.
-This has been interpreted as second order Fermi acceleration in the case of cosmic ray transport \cite{Thomas19}.
+This has been interpreted as second order Fermi acceleration in the case of cosmic ray transport \citep{Thomas19}.
 The generalized equations when combined with MHD are suitable for describing the dynamics of a system with arbitrary gradients and arbitrary classical collision rates.
-The continuity equation
+We use the Lorentz-Heaviside system of units throughout this Appendix and denote the dyadic product of any two vectors $\mathbf{P}$ and $\mathbf{Q}$ by $\mathbf{P} \mathbf{Q}$.